May 14, 2026

 Built-In Voice Options: Apple Dictation and Windows Speech Recognition

-Apple's built-in dictation can struggle with longer sessions and often mangles technical vocabulary.
-Variable names, function references, library names, framework-specific terms: it guesses, often badly.
+Apple's built-in dictation can struggle with longer sessions and has limited recognition of technical vocabulary.
+Variable names, function references, library names, framework-specific terms: it guesses without project context.
 Windows voice input tools have similar blind spots.
-Neither tool understands your codebase context, so you spend time correcting transcription errors that defeat the purpose.
+Neither tool understands your codebase context, so you end up spending time correcting transcription errors, which defeats the purpose.

 Wispr Flow handles everyday dictation better than either OS option, but it also wasn't built with coding workflows in mind.
 It lacks the auto-tagging of open files, variable names, and project-specific terms that make voice prompting actually useful inside an IDE.